labdaddy/linux/distro-agnostic/beware-rogue-devs.md

-# Beware of rogue developers
+### sysadmin-notes# Beware of rogue developers
 Something like this could happen:

-Imagine, you're a software developer with normal user access to a machine and your ignorant admin just won't give you root access.
+"Imagine, you're a software developer with normal user access to a machine and your ignorant admin just won't give you root access.
 Let's (hopefully) trick him.

 $ mkdir /tmp/evil_bin
 $ vi /tmp/evil_bin/cat